How to write a good RFP – A Short & Comprehensive Guide

 A woman sitting down writing in a blue tint with the words "What makes a good RFP - and how do I write one?" on the left

-A request for proposal, or commonly known as an RFP is a document that organizations develop to request services from other vendors usually for a project or initiative.
+A request for proposal, commonly known as an RFP, is a document that organizations develop to request services from other vendors usually for a project or initiative.
 Usually, these vendors are specialists in their field such as app development agencies or marketing agencies.

-The document outlines any project goals, requirements, deliverables, evaluation criteria, expectations from stakeholders and any extra terms that should be disclosed.
-By doing so, it provides eligible vendors to have a clear picture of the project given, allowing them to propose detailed solutions and quote more efficiently.
+The document outlines any project goals, requirements, deliverables, evaluation criteria, expectations from stakeholders, and any extra terms that should be disclosed.
+By doing so, it provides eligible vendors to have a clear picture of the project given, allowing them to propose detailed solutions and provide a quote more efficiently.

 The context is always important in any project involving multiple parties.
 You want to make sure that all parties involved understand when and how they should be contributing to the project as well as any background information that may be tied to other important factors such as the goals of the project.